 - Pretty Fly for a White Guy: Jenny's cornrows had been a popular hairstyle for black people throughout most of the seventies.

-- Pyrrhic Victory: George gets to hook up with Jenny, but he's not too thrilled about it anymore once he learns Jenny and David are in an open marriage.
+- Pyrrhic Victory: As it turns out, George gets to hook up with Jenny, but he's not too thrilled about it anymore once he learns Jenny and David are in an open marriage.

 - Title by Number: Also a One-Word Title.